dgapitts/learning-docker/docs/jupyter-notebooks-via-docker.md

 ModuleNotFoundError: No module named 'matplotlib'
 ```
-the solution is to run (from within jupyter notebook)
+the solution is to run (again from within jupyter notebook)
 ```
 !pip install matplotlib scikit-learn
 ```